 In 2008, Ukraine introduced a feed-in-scheme with fixed prices, called the "green" tariff for electricity.
 The green tariff also guarantees grid connectivity to all renewable power generated from the project.
-The feed-in tariffs (FiT) were initially established at relatively high rates: 0.42 €/kWh for rooftop solar PV under 100 kW and 0.11 €/kWh for wind projects with capacity greater than 2 MW (IEA, 2015).
-The tariffs were updated in 2012 and 2015 and adjusted to the market levels.
-Currently, the FiT rates are 0.18€/kWh for roof-top solar, 0.10€/kWh for large wind projects (greater than 30 kW capacity) (IEA, 2015).
+The feed-in tariffs (FiT) were initially established at relatively high rates: 0.42 €/kWh for rooftop solar PV under 100 kW and 0.11 €/kWh for wind projects with capacity greater than 2 MW (International Energy Agency, 2017a).
+The tariffs were updated in 2012 and 2015 and adjusted to market levels.
+Currently, the FiT rates are 0.18€/kWh for roof-top solar, 0.10€/kWh for large wind projects (greater than 30 kW capacity) (International Energy Agency, 2017a).

 The amendment in 2015 removed the “local content requirement” previously introduced in 2013.
-This was replaced by a “local content premium”, which provides an additional premium to plants using components produced domestically.
-A 5% premium on top of the regular feed in tariff is provided for 30% local content, while a 10% premium is provided for 50% local content (IEA, 2015).
+This was replaced by a “local content premium,” which provides an additional premium to plants using components produced domestically.
+A 5% premium on top of the regular feed-in tariff is provided for 30% local content, while a 10% premium is provided for 50% local content (International Energy Agency, 2017a).
 In the case of a wind turbine, the blade and tower are each considered to be 30% of the plant, while the main frame and nacelle are each considered to be 20% of the plant (International Energy Agency, 2017a).
 In the case of a wind turbine, the blade and tower are each considered to be 30% of the plant, while the main frame and nacelle are each considered to be 20% of the plant.

-In 2013, Ukraine updated its energy strategy through to 2035 (Government of Ukraine, 2014).
-The strategy sets new targets for different energy carriers.
+In 2017, Ukraine updated its energy strategy through to 2035 (Government of Ukraine, 2017).
+The strategy sets new targets for electricity generation from different energy carriers.
 In 2035, 25% of electricity generation is foreseen to come from renewable energy sources other than hydropower (2014: 1%), 13% from hydropower (2014: 5%), 50% from nuclear power (2014: 48%) and the remaining 12% from thermal power plants (2014: 39%).
 However, a step-by-step implementation plan has not been developed yet.
-As there are no clear supporting policies tabled or discussed, except the feed-in tariff mechanisms, this strategy is not further quantified in this analysis.
+As there are no clear supporting policies tabled or discussed, except the feed-in tariff mechanisms, we have not further quantified the energy strategy in our analysis.